-THz imaging is unique because it is a non-harmful imaging source that can simultaneously extract extensive spectroscopic information from the scene that cannot be obtained by imaging at other frequencies (X-rays, visibile, infrared, microwave, etc).
-THz light is like X-rays in that it can penetrate a wide range of materials, but are far better because they are non-harmful and reveal much more information about the materials being imaged.
+Terahertz (THz) imaging is unique because it is a non-harmful imaging source that can simultaneously extract extensive spectroscopic information from the scene that cannot be obtained by imaging at other frequencies (X-rays, visibile, infrared, microwave, etc).
+T-rays are like X-rays in that they can penetrate a wide range of materials, but are far better because they are non-harmful and reveal much more information about the materials being imaged.

-THz light can elicit signatures for a large number of the processes that occur in the universe.
+T-rays can elicit signatures for as many as 90% of the processes that occur in the universe.
 Harnessing this spectral “fingerprint” of materials allows for a new generation of diagnostics, detection, and imaging.